holepunchto/pear-docs/hp-docs/quick-start.md

 ```

 ```
-ℹ️: Every code example in this page is meant to be run standalone, so you can copy/paste each example into a JS file, and run it with NodeJS.
+ℹ️: Every code example in this page is meant to be run standalone, so copy/paste each example into a JS file, and run it with NodeJS.
 ```

 ### Hyperswarm's DHT: Connecting Two Peers by Key

-[Hyperswarm](building-blocks/hyperswarm.md) allows you to find and connect to peers who are announcing a common 'topic'.
+[Hyperswarm](building-blocks/hyperswarm.md) used to find and connect to peers who are announcing a common 'topic'.
 The swarm topic can be anything.
 The HyperDHT uses a series of holepunching techniques to establish direct connections between peers, even if they're located on home networks with tricky NATs.

 In the HyperDHT, peers are identified by a public key, not by an IP address.
 If you know someone's public key, you can connect to them regardless of where they're located, even if they move between different networks.